NikiZarandi/NikiZarandi/README.md

 Here are some ideas to get you started:
 -->
-• 💡 I am Web Developer and artist with an academic background in industrial design.
+• 💡 I am Web Developer student and artist with an academic background in Industrial Design.

 •	💡 Currently I am developing with JavaScript, TypeScript, React and Next.js.